The 3 Methods To Start A Fire With Sticks Are…

 The stick’s sharp tip is set down at a perpendicular angle onto a flat piece of firewood called a fireboard.

-But before drilling, being successful with this method begins with the proper material selection: fireboard and sticks.
+But before drilling, choose the proper material selection: fireboard and sticks.

-As we touched on early in this article, the wood materials must be dry.
+As we touched on early, the wood must be dry.

 The drier, the better.